dustinpfister/blog_posts/_posts/js-array-from.md

 ## 4 - Conclusion

 Well there is the low down on the array from static method, as well as a whole bunch of other options for creating an array from something else in javaScript other than an array.
+The array from method is a bit lacking actually as it will only work well with array like objects, which is one reason why I seem to prefer using Object.values as my first go to method for this sort of thing.

-There is much more to cover when it comes to doing this sort of thing though, for example the array from method creates a shallow clone of an array, but what if I want a deep clone?
+There is much more to cover when it comes to creating a new array from another array, or another object of one kind or another though, for example the array from method creates a shallow clone of an array, but what if I want a deep clone?
 When it comes to the topic of deep cloning an array there are a number of options when it comes to that sort of thing, and also it is something that comes up when working with objects in general actually.
 However getting into that would be a whole other post completely.

 In any case hopeful you found this post somewhat useful when it comes to creating arrays form other values in javaScript.